explorable-viz/esop2025/ESOP-revision-plan.md

     is too speculative.
   - [ ] "the consumer of the content now has the ability..": but this is also the case with the manual solution.
 And perhaps "explore relationship to data" rather than "explore detail".
+- [ ] "our system uses an operator ▽_G": integrate into the explanation of the scenario (or just omit).
+The subscript G is not short for graph; it's a metavariable (so probably doesn't belong at all in this section).

 ### Contextualising our work